suppadet-auttasiriluxe/ABM-Maritime-Accident-Impact-on-Fisheries-Community/README.md

 # ABM Maritime Accident Impact on Fisheries Community
-For Class of Ecological Challenges as a part of EPOG-JM Master's Degree (cohort 2024-2026)
+   - For Class of Ecological Challenges as a part of EPOG-JM Master's Degree (cohort 2024-2026)
+   - Just download the Fisheries-Pollution Dynamic v_._.nlogo file

 # Version: v0.1 - Proof-of-Concept Draft - Actors & Mechanics are there but dynamics doesn't work yet :(